dnulnets/oidcgk/README.md

 It can protect any type of server side resources, such as API:s, static webpages and can also be used by SPA:s to make it simpler to handle authentication and authorization.

-**NOTE!** This is work in progress and have some thing that needs to be done and quirks to solve before it is production ready.
-But it is fully functional for experimental use for now.
+**NOTE!** This is work in progress but it is fully functional for experimental use for now.

 ## Introduction
 For each HTTP request the gatekeeper looks up the session information and extracts the access token.
 It then sends it upstream to the final destination (**Authorization: Bearer xxxx** header).
 It also refreshes the access token if needed.

-The gatekeeper also provides three endpoints.
+The gatekeeper provides three endpoints.
 One for logging in and the callback from the login and one for logging out.
 It handles the OIDC providers authentication and authorization endpoints, cookies and backend storage for the session information.

 ### Session information
 The session information contains the session id, the access token, the refresh token and the id token.
 If stored in the browser it is encrypted with the gatekeepers keys, and if stored in the backend it is encrypted with a random generated key stored in a cookie and is unique for the session.